 Endorsement Requirements.
 No one may operate a type A, B, C, or D school bus when transporting school children to or from school or a school-related trip or activity unless s/he has a valid commercial driver's license with a passenger and school bus endorsement.
-A person who has a valid driver's license but not a school bus or passenger endorsement may drive a type III school bus.
+A person who has a valid driver's license but not a school bus or passenger endorsement may drive a type III school bus or a multifunction school activity bus.